 Allowing you to make an application to re-open a case is at the Magistrates discretion.

 Making a Statutory Declaration within 21 days of finding out that you have been convicted of an offence without your knowledge is not subject to the discretion of the Magistrates.
 The Magistrates can refuse to allow you to make a Statutory Declaration more than 21 days after you have found out about the conviction but they cannot refuse you the opportunity to make a Statutory Declaration within that period.

 If you find out that you have been convicted of an offence without realising, then you have to act fast.
-At the same time as asking the Court to list the case for a Statutory Declaration to be made, we will often lodge a Leave to Appeal to the Crown Court, (normally out of time) just in case refuses for some reason to hear the declaration.
+At the same time as asking the Court to list the case for a Statutory Declaration to be made, we will often lodge a Leave to Appeal to the Crown Court, (normally out of time) just in case the Magistrate refuses for some reason to hear the declaration.

 Making a Statutory Declaration sets aside the conviction.
 The Magistrates can then either re-list the case, based on an indication from you that it is your intention to plead not guilty to the original matter.
 If the Court adopts this approach, then your case will simply be adjourned to a new date for you to attend for trial.

-Sometimes when you make a Statutory Declaration, the Court will simply accept that declaration and send you on your way.
+Sometimes when you make a Statutory Declaration, the Court will simply accept that statutory declaration and send you on your way.
 This does not mean that the matter is over and done with.
 The Court notifies the Crown Prosecution Service that the Statutory Declaration has been made and the vast majority of the time the Crown Prosecution Service will lay in fresh information for the original offence and the proceedings will start over again.

 Therefore the Prosecution are allowed to instigate fresh motoring offence proceedings even though it is more than 6 months from the original offence.
-Most of the cases that we deal with that require Statutory Declarations are allegations of failing to provide driver information.
+Most of the cases that we deal with that require a Statutory Declaration are allegations of failing to provide driver information.

-Our clients will have been convicted in absence of this offence and the original speeding matter will have been withdrawn.
+Our clients will have been convicted in their absence of this offence and the original speeding matter will have been withdrawn.
 It is strongly argued that when you make a Statutory Declaration, the Court do not have the power to re-open the 'withdrawal' of the original speeding matter.